arafatamim/keeper/README.md

 # Keeper

-[Google Keep](http://keep.google.com) now lives on your desktop, whenever you want it.
+[Google Keep](http://keep.google.com) now lives in your tray, whenever you want it.

 Powered by [Electron](http://electron.io).